Where to Stay in Koh Samui First Time 2023 – 9 Best Areas

 Best places to stay in Koh Samui in Maenam Beach:

-luxury ($$$): Explorar Koh Samui – Adults Only Resort and Spa this 5-star hotel is set in a beachfront location along Mae Nam Beach on the northern coast of Samui.
-You can choose to stay in rooms, suites and villas with air-conditioning, a flat-screen TV and a minibar, as well as en suite bathroom with a shower, hairdryer and free toiletries.
+luxury ($$$): Explorar Koh Samui – Adults Only Resort and Spa this 5-star hotel set in a beachfront location along Mae Nam Beach.
+You can choose to stay in rooms, suites and villas with en suite bathroom with a shower, hairdryer and free toiletries.

 mid-range ($$): Paradise Beach Resort, Koh Samui Located on Maenam Beach, this is a perfect place for couples and families who want relaxation.
 There is shuttle service to Fisherman’s Villa and Chaweng’s city center.